jelix/composer-module-setup/README.md

 file ( `id` attribute of the `<info>` element).

-In the composer.json of the application, you can also indicate the same informations for each modules, when a module does not provide an `"autoconfig-access-16"` configuration
+In the composer.json of the application, you can also indicate the same informations for each module, when a module does not provide an `"autoconfig-access-16"` configuration

 ```json
 {